 An innovative and tenacious advocate in and out of the courtroom, seasoned litigator and leader of 29 years, Sofia represents clients in diverse industries, ranging from entrepreneurs to multinational conglomerates with worldwide business holdings, including energy, healthcare, real estate, hotels, and cosmetic manufacturing.
 A native of Argentina, having handled matters arising in Texas, as well as in Buenos Aires, Mexico City, Puerto Rico, among other venues, she has obtained favorable judgments and settlements on behalf of both plaintiffs and defendants in U.S. state and federal courts and in ADR proceedings.
 Her fluency in Spanish adds international flexibility to her cross-border, transnational disputes, and her cases have spanned the country and the globe, with an emphasis on Latin and Central America.
 She serves as an advocate and a facilitator, navigating and resolving a litany of issues, with deep industry knowledge, from the simplest to the most complex.
 A well-known thought leader and pragmatist, with her confident leadership and consistent persistence invaluable in turbulent times, she serves as outside general counsel for select clients, advising on best strategies and actionable resolutions for business success.

-She envisioned, created and is the Editor of American Lawyer Media’s TEXAS BUSINESS LITIGATION treatise (2021 5th Edition forthcoming), analyzing in 25 chapters the entire spectrum of issues litigators encounter, from claim assessment, discovery, use of experts, trial strategy, alternative dispute resolution, and appeals.
+She envisioned, created and is the Editor of American Lawyer Media’s TEXAS BUSINESS LITIGATION treatise (2022 5th Edition), analyzing in 25 chapters the entire spectrum of issues litigators encounter, from claim assessment, discovery, use of experts, trial strategy, alternative dispute resolution, and appeals.
 A former University of Houston Law Center Adjunct Law Professor in Mass Torts Litigation, and law clerk to Hon.
 Jerre S. Williams of the U.S. Court of Appeals for the Fifth Circuit, she is also a frequent CLE Speaker and/or Chair (over 125 speeches) and publisher (over 120 publications).